puppetlabs/puppetlabs-powershell/README.md

 ============

  * This module requires PowerShell to be installed and the `powershell.exe` to be available in the system `PATH`.
- * On 32-bit versions of Windows, puppet will always invoke the 32-bit version of `powershell.exe` due to file system redirection.
  * Be careful when using PowerShell variables, e.g. `$_`, as they must be escaped in puppet manifests either using backslashes or single quotes.